 tag: ""

-If you downloaded the newest version from the public repository the settings are just fine and work out of the box.
+If you downloaded the newest version from the public repository, the settings are fine and work out of the box.

-Only if you host Docker images at a private repository you need to change the image.repository
+Only if you host Docker images in a private repository do you need to change the image.repository path to point to your

-We do not recommend to host a single private copy of Uitsmijter in your own repository, because we are updating the images to fix bugs and improve features frequently.
-To get informed about updates and pull from the latest version you may want to clone a mirror of the whole repository instead.
+We do not recommend hosting a single private copy of Uitsmijter in your own repository because we update the images to fix bugs and improve features frequently.
+To stay informed about updates and pull from the latest version, you may want to clone a mirror of the entire repository instead.
 If you do not know how to do this, please ask for assistance.

-is set automatically according to the Application version of the Helm chart.
-Please be sure that you
+The version tag is set automatically according to the application version of the Helm chart.
+Please ensure that you

 have downloaded the latest version.

-Only if you are doing an upgrade, you have to set the version by hand.
-For example upgrading from version 1.0.0
+Only if you are performing an upgrade do you need to set the version manually.
+For example, when upgrading from version 1.0.0 to

 tag: "1.0.1"